ChristophKaplan/MarchingCubes_StableFluids/README.md

-A Personal Project im working on, a marching cubes system that I can use for further experiments.
+A personal project im working on, a marching cubes system that I can use for further experiments.

 Marching Cubes
 https://youtu.be/qZV6K5Kep-0